DIT113-V22/group-06/README.md

 <img width="578" alt="Screenshot 2022-05-25 at 19 39 39" src="https://user-images.githubusercontent.com/78755376/170339310-7d1dd91b-cd45-4f71-b531-424295432a2f.png">
 This is how your screen look now.
+You can start setting up the webpage now.

 ### Using the app
 <img width="550" alt="Screenshot 2022-05-27 at 10 03 00" src="https://user-images.githubusercontent.com/78755376/170657836-ae65c6f1-b22b-4a4f-bade-9a783847e593.png" align="right">